rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

 3. Scroll down to the Plans section of the page.
 A Default Plan was created when you generated this product.

    ![](./images/defaultplanlist.png)
-4. Expand the Default plan details.
+4. Expand the Default Plan details.
 Notice the rate limit (100 calls / 1 Hour) and API list, which can be expanded to show specific operations.

    ![](./images/defaultplandetails.png)